Teagasc Bee Diagnosis Service

 Teagasc Oak Park Research Centre

 2. Include in clear lettering your name and address and, if you wish, your telephone number.
 Relevant information about the sample can be helpful: e.g. crawling/clustering bees in front of the hive.
 Yellow faecal spots on the frames, deformed and unhooked wings and slow build up of bee populations in Spring.
 Look for signs of American Foul Brood as described above.
-A sample form is available for printing here as a Word document - 113KB or in PDF Format - 87KB
+A sample form is available for printing here as a word document

 3. If you do not know how to take a sample of your bees the officers of your local association will be glad to help